Tokennn/hangman-web/readme.md

 For more information on how to use Project Incredible, see our [documentation](lien-vers-la-doc).

-## 🌐 Démo en Ligne
+## 🌐 Online demo

 Consultez la démo en ligne du Projet Incroyable à l'adresse [lien-vers-la-demo](lien-vers-la-demo).

 ## 📧 Contact

-Pour toute question ou suggestion, n'hésitez pas à me contacter à [quentin.contreau@ynov.com].
+If you have any questions or suggestions, please don't hesitate to contact me at [quentin.contreau@ynov.com].

 ---

-**Note :** N'oubliez pas de personnaliser chaque section avec VOS détails spécifiques à votre projet.
-(Utilisez la syntaxe Markdown pour formater le texte selon vos préférences.)
+**Note :** Don't forget to personalize each section with YOUR project-specific details.
+(Use Markdown syntax to format the text according to your preferences).